carlosnakane/microfrontend-containers/Readme.md

 # Microfrontend Containers

-> Simulate an agnostic view render micro frontend using containers that runs a static http-server inside.
+> A POC that simulate an agnostic view render micro frontend using containers that run a static http-server inside.

 This approach fits on projects where there are several teams working on separated modules and they don't need to compose fragmented views like [this](https://micro-frontends.org/).
-This project doesn't aim explain the entire CI/CD cicle so the frontend build is part of Docker container image build.
+This project doesn't aim to explain the entire CI/CD cycle so the frontend build is part of Docker container image build.

 Feel free to ask and make PR's 👍